MiSikora/laboratory/docs/gradle-plugin.md

     // Sets the visibility of a feature flag to be either 'public' or 'internal'. 'true' by default. isPublic = false

+    // Sets whether the feature flag uses remote source to reads its values. `false` by default. isRemote = true

     // Deprecates a feature flag. `DeprecationLevel` argument is optional and uses `DeprecationLevel.Warning` by default.
     // Add the class to the import list in your Gradle script to avoid typing the whole package name.